Frequently Asked Questions

 Florida’s current accounting system, FLAIR was cutting edge when it was developed in the 1970s and has continued to provide its “intended” functionality over the past 30 years with the assistance of multiple modifications, updates, patches and the implementation of additional systems such as the CMS.
 Since FLAIR’s, and subsequently CMS’ implementation however, the State’s operating budget has grown from hundreds of millions to tens of billions of dollars, and the record keeping and reporting requirements imposed by both State and federal agencies have grown significantly.
 FLAIR and CMS can no longer meet the State’s needs.
 Because these systems operate on outdated architecture that is no longer supported, it was determined that the best possible option was to replace both systems with a state of the art financial management enterprise resource planning (ERP) solution (financial management system).

 Enterprise resource planning (ERP) is a category of business management software that allows an organization to use a system of integrated applications to manage the business and automate back office functions.
-The Florida PALM Project is focusing on a financial management ERP.

 A system that allows the State to organize, define, and standardize its financial management business processes and that complies with 215.90-215.96 F.S